-Digital 720 2nd LLC (Applicant) currently operates at 720 2nd Street in Oakland, California.
-Currently, the Applicant is applying for an Authority to Construct and Permit to Operate one (1) new emergency fire pump.
-The proposed source requires an Authority to Construct and a Permit to Operate per BAAQMD Regulation 2-1-301 and Regulation 2-1-302, respectively.
-The source covered by this application for an authority to construct/permit to operate is identified as follows:
+Channing House (Applicant) is a retirement community located at 850 Webster Street in Palo Alto, California.
+The Applicant is applying for an Authority to Construct and Permit to Operate one (1) new emergency backup power generator.
+The proposed source requires an Authority to Construct and Permit to Operate per BAAQMD Regulation 2-1-301 and Regulation 2-1-302, respectively.
+The source is identified as follows:

-S-9 Emergency Standby Diesel Fire Pump Engine Make: John Deere, Model: 4045 Series Power Tech E, Model Year: 2022, EPA Engine Family: NJDXL04.5119 144 bhp
+S-9: Stationary Emergency Diesel Engine-Generator Set Make: Caterpillar; Model: C9, Model Year: 2023 EPA Engine Family: PCPXL08.8NZS